piot/nimble-ball/README.md

 * Use Keyboard `W`,`A`,`S`,`D`.
 Use `SPACE` for primary ability (and confirm selection in menu).
 Use `LEFT SHIFT` for secondary ability.
 Press `§` (key just left to `1`) to quit immediately.

+* Select `Host LAN` and then optionally `Join LAN` on another client.
+Note only one host and client is supported in this version. `Host Online` and `Join Online` is under development, and is not working right now.

 * Gameplay: Hold `SPACE` to build up power to shoot.
 Release `SPACE` to shoot. press `LEFT SHIFT` to do a slide tackle.